 Back to top

-Celebrate British Flowers Week 16th – 22nd June 2025
+Celebrate British Flowers Week 15th - 21st June 2026

-Join us for this annual event managed by Flowers From the Farm which puts British grown cut flowers and foliage firmly in the spotlight.
-Originally founded by New Covent Garden Market
+Join us for this annual event managed by Flowers from the Farm which puts British grown cut flowers and foliage firmly in the spotlight.
+Originally founded by New Covent Garden Market.

 “New Covent Garden Flower Market’s work in coordinating British Flowers Week for the past decade has helped put British cut flowers on the map.
 It’s now Flowers from the Farm’s turn to take the campaign forward into its second decade and we cannot wait to get started!
 Today, UK-grown flowers have just 14% of the UK cut flower market.
 We want to change that and we’re looking forward to working together with our friends and colleagues across the industry to ignite a passion for British cut flowers.”